-While employers have until January 31 to issue W-2s to employees, some drop them in the mail on that date while others experience difficulties in getting them out on time.
+Employers typically have until January 31 to issue W-2s to employees.
 If you haven’t received your W-2 yet, there’s no reason to worry.
-There are still plenty of options to ensure you file accurately and on time.
+There are still plenty of options to help ensure you file accurately and on time.

 Before we walk through what to do if you haven't received a W-2, we'll start with the basics—what it is and who receives one.

 What is a W-2?

 Form W-2 is completed by an employer and contains important information that you need to complete your tax return.
 It shows your total wages for the year and the amount of federal, state, and other taxes withheld from your paycheck.
 It may also contain information about:

 - Contributions to a 401(k)